Part 5 of 5

 We all have too much data from our equipment or products concerning reliability.
 Averages and summaries play a role in understanding the data, yet often conceal the essential information you need to interpret your data correctly.

 Plot the data.
-For repairable systems use a mean cumulative function plot, or with non-repairable elements of your system use a Weibull plot to get started.
-Time to failure information is rarely constant.
+For repairable systems, use a mean cumulative function plot, or for non-repairable elements of your system, use a Weibull plot to get started.
+Time-to-failure information is rarely constant.
 The failure rate will vary with time.
 Identifying increasing or decreasing failure rate trends is essential to properly care of your equipment and improve your program.

-How should your set reliability requirements for your purchased equipment?
+How should you set reliability requirements for your purchased equipment?

 Hopefully not with a single number.
 Reliability has four essential elements that incorporate a complete reliability requirement.

-Include the function(s), environment (weather and use conditions), duration and probability of successful operation.
-Even better is to include multiple durations or periods of time.
-For example, set a probability and duration couplet for the first month of use, the first year, and then 10 years.
+Include the function(s), environment (weather and use conditions), duration, and probability of successful operation.
+Even better is to include multiple durations or time periods.
+For example, set a probability-and-duration couplet for the first month of use, the first year, and then 10 years.

 When your equipment fails, what should you avoid doing?